KygekTeam/KygekExamplePlugin/README.md

 ## 🧾 Planned Features

-- More beginner-friendly code
-- Comments to explain what the plugin does for beginners

 You can request for a feature to be added in a future update [here](https://github.com/KygekTeam/KygekExamplePlugin/issues)!

 ## ➕ Additional Info